maorong-wang/EECS-435-Project-Wetland-Image-Recognition/README.md

 This repo is the final project of EECS_435 DL:FAA at Northwestern.

+Here is the [youtube video](https://youtu.be/_Rndx0XEOr0) that gives an brief introduction.

 The whole project is implemeted and tested with Google Colab.

 Contributer: Maorong Wang and Yuanzhe Jin